Our guiding principle in opening, and growing The Trainyard has been the idea that “Kindness Changes Everything.”

 We are committed to having a welcoming, safe space that is physically accessible for customers using mobility aids and accessible to those who use communication aids.

 Since the beginning we have been conscious of making our space physically accessible for customers using mobility aids – keeping pathways as wide as possible.
-When our stock volumes increase for the holidays corners can get a little tight, but wheelchairs & walkers should always have space to get through.
-Our entrance ramp is a bit narrow, and the door a bit heavy which can make getting in a challenge – we’re always happy to help, just give a little knock!
+When our stock volumes increase for the holidays corners can get a little tight, but wheelchairs & walkers always have space to get move freely.

 We are working to add accessible text to our social media posts and continue to learn about how to do this in a way that offers maximum benefit.